petyoyo/100daysofcode-bot/README.md

-# #100DaysOfCode - Twitter Bot
+# 🤖#100DaysOfCode - Twitter Bot
-🤖 A simple Twitter bot to favourite all things #100DaysOfCode.
-I wrote a [tutorial](https://medium.com/@ajukco/how-i-built-a-twitter-bot-for-100daysofcode-768ef5e12405) on how you can create your own Twitter bot.
-If you need any help feel free to [tweet me](https://twitter.com/ajukco).
+A simple Twitter bot to favourite all things #100DaysOfCode.
+If you want to build your own, you can follow the tutorial I wrote [here](https://medium.com/@ajukco/how-i-built-a-twitter-bot-for-100daysofcode-768ef5e12405).
+If you need any help feel free to [tweet me](https://twitter.com/ajukco), I don't bite.

+**TL;DR**
 ___

 The hashtag to search by and the number of tweets to be favourited, can be set by adjusting the 'q' and 'count' parameters in the app.js file.